 Under-counter space is used for storage and is accessed through a removable hatch as well as cabinet doors and drawers.
 Two Danby 2.6 cu. ft. under-counter refrigerators are mounted to starboard of the galley for easy access.
 The galley is well equipped with dishes, silverware, glasses, mixing bowls, nonstick pot and pans, and utensils.
 See more photos of the Galley.

-The full-beam master stateroom is located aft for maximum privacy and has a queen-size centerline walk-around berth with a “wave” mirrored headboard to provide an inviting atmosphere.
+The full-beam master stateroom is located aft for maximum privacy and has a queen-size centerline walk-around bed with a “wave” mirrored headboard to provide an inviting atmosphere.
 Six opening portlights and two large transom hatches, all screened, give lots of light and ventilation.
 The aft hatches also serve as emergency evacuation hatches.
-Reading lights and fans for each side of the berth together with overhead lights offer plenty of light and air.
-The master stateroom has teak parquet floors and plenty of hanging lockers and drawer space.
-A vanity to port with storable stool and sliding mirrored doors provides a comfortable space for makeup application and personal grooming.
+Reading lights and fans for each side of the bed, together with overhead lights, offer plenty of light and air.
+The master stateroom has teak parquet floors and 3 hanging lockers and drawer space.
+To port, a vanity with storable stool and sliding mirrored doors provide a comfortable space for makeup application and personal grooming.
 The entire stateroom is finished in Burmese golden teak.
-The en suite master head is forward of the master stateroom with a walk-in shower and a Raritan Crown electric head to port.
-Waste is processed with a Raritan Electro San Type 1 MSD.
-To starboard in the master stateroom is a laundry room with Splendide combo washer/dryer, storage for cleaning and other supplies.
+The en suite master head is forward of the master stateroom with a walk-in shower and a composting toilet to port.
+To starboard in the master stateroom is a laundry room with a Splendide combo washer/dryer, along with storage for cleaning and other supplies.
 See more photos of the Master Stateroom.

 The en suite guest head offers an overhead rain-type shower, Raritan Crown electric head, opening port light with screen and teak medicine cabinet.
 Additional storage space is found over and under the sink.
-Waste is processed by a Raritan Electro Scan Type 1 MSD and may be diverted overboard or sent to the 20 gallon holding tank, which is monitored by a Fireboy Holding Tank Monitoring System.
+Waste is processed by a Raritan Electro Scan Type 1 MSD and may be diverted overboard or sent to the 20-gallon holding tank, which is monitored by a Fireboy Holding Tank Monitoring System.
 See more photos of the Guest Stateroom.